 The main app window comprises three core sections.
 The toolbar is where you'll access preferences, print options and help (i.e. this user guide).
-You can also bring up statistics detailing approximately how much time TypeIt4Me has saved you since you started using it.
+You can also bring up statistics detailing approximately how much time TypeIt4Me has saved you.
+While you are using the app in fully functional demo mode, there is a registration button for when you're ready to purchase and enter a licence code.
+That will go away once you've registered.

 Below the toolbar is a shallow segment where you'll create and manage your snippet "sets" - files containing your snippets and their corresponding abbreviations.
-This is divided into locally stored sets on the left and sets stored in iCloud on the right (more on this later).
+This is divided into locally stored sets on the left and remote sets on the right (more on this later).